Skip to content

 Drawing the Pineapple

 First we chose either a white or black oil pastel to draw with.
-I reminded my Sparklettes to press hard.
+I reminded my kids to press hard.
 Often this means the oil pastel will break, perhaps 4-5 times, but that’s okay.
 Oil pastels are meant to break.
 (Parents, try not to panic when it happens and just go and get some tea.)

 Next we went on to the stem.
 At the top of the oval we drew a curved line, curving off to either the left or the right side of the paper and connecting back to the pineapple with a pointed end.
 When beginning the second “leaf”, we started the curved line about an inch or two up along the curve of the previous line, instead of at the pineapple.